 - 1. Evaluate state of current system, including what is working well, what is not working well, and current best practices. - 2.
 Write and issue Request for Proposal to solicit proposals from qualified vendors. - 3.
 Appraise vendor responses for best, lowest-cost proposal. - 4.
-Negotiate contract and proceed with implementation. - Assess outcomes. - Q1: Evaluation of current system determined it is outmoded and needs replacement, either by current vendor or another.
+Negotiate contract and proceed with implementation. - Assess outcomes.

+Q1: Evaluation of current system determined it is outmoded and needs replacement, either by current vendor or another.
 An RFP process has been completed and an updated product selected.
-Implementation is expected in Q3. - Q2: Paylocity payroll system is now operating successfully and HRIS processes-onboarding, performance management, ACA analysis and recruiting modules-to be brought online before EOY. - Q3: The Paylocity system is fully implemented, and we are improving processes as we gain more experience with the system.
-The outcome of this migration is successful. - IX.
+Implementation is expected in Q3.

+Q2: Paylocity payroll system is now operating successfully and HRIS processes-onboarding, performance management, ACA analysis and recruiting modules-to be brought online before EOY.

+IX.
 Continue gang suppression activities at the Lucero Library to help prevent crime, increase safety, and create positive future opportunities for neighborhood residents.